Continuing Medical Education

 Credit certification for individual sessions may vary, dependent upon compliance with the ACCME Accreditation Criteria.
 The final number of credits may vary from the maximum number indicated above.

 Claiming (CME) Credit

 Physicians and other health care professionals seeking AMA PRA Category 1 Credit(s)TM for this live continuing medical education activity must complete the online CME Request for Credit Survey by Monday, November 23, 2020.
 Certificates will only be issued to those who complete the survey.
-The Request for Credit Survey will be available via a link on this website and via email.
+The Request for Credit Survey will be available via a link on this webpage and via email.
 Your CME certificate will be sent to you via email after the completion of the activity.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 19.0 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 To receive ABIM MOC, participants must request MOC in the CME Request for Credit Survey and complete all questions.
 Once these steps are completed, AACR will submit your completion information via the ACCME’s Program and Activity Reporting System for the purpose of granting MOC points.

 Statement of Educational Need, Target Audience, and Learning Objectives